zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 googleAnalytics = "UA-123456789-1"
 ```
 * Optional
-* If present, google analytics will be enabled
+* If present, Google Analytics will be enabled
 <br><br>

 ```